tahahasan01/WalmartDW/README.md

-# Walmart Data Warehouse Project (i211767)
+# Walmart Data Warehouse Project

 Summary
 -------
-This repository contains a complete data warehouse project for the Walmart dataset.
-It includes schema creation, ETL code (production loader), a HYBRIDJOIN algorithm implementation, and 20 OLAP queries.
-All deliverables required for the course submission are provided and documented.
+This repository contains a data warehouse project for a Walmart sales dataset.
+It includes SQL scripts to create the data warehouse schema, ETL code for loading dimensions and fact tables, an implementation of a HYBRIDJOIN algorithm used during loading, and a set of OLAP queries for analysis.

-Key Deliverables
+Key deliverables
 ----------------
-- `Create-DW.sql` — SQL Server script to create the data warehouse schema (dimensions, fact, indexes).
+- Create-DW.sql — SQL Server script to create the data warehouse schema (dimensions, fact table, and indexes).
-- `simple_loader.py` — Production ETL script that loads customers, products, time dimension and the sales fact table.
+- simple_loader.py — Production ETL script that loads customers, products, time dimension and the sales fact table.
-- `main.py` — ETL orchestrator and helper routines.
+- main.py — ETL orchestrator and helper routines.
-- `hybrid_join.py` — HYBRIDJOIN algorithm implementation used in the ETL.
+- hybrid_join.py — HYBRIDJOIN algorithm implementation used in the ETL.
-- `Queries-DW.sql` — 20 OLAP queries for analysis and marking.
+- Queries-DW.sql — A collection of OLAP queries for analytical testing and demonstration.
-- `Project-Report.txt` — Full project report with methodology, results and analysis.
+- Project-Report.txt — Project report with methodology, results and analysis.
-- `DIAGRAMS.md` — Visual diagrams for schema, ETL flow and algorithm.
+- DIAGRAMS.md — Visual diagrams for schema, ETL flow and algorithm.

-Optional / Supporting Files
+Optional / supporting files
 --------------------------
-- `final_etl.py`, `fixed_etl.py` — earlier ETL versions (kept for traceability).
+- final_etl.py, fixed_etl.py — earlier ETL versions kept for traceability.
-- CSV input files: `customer_master_data.csv`, `product_master_data.csv`, `transactional_data/transactional_data.csv`.
+- CSV input files: customer_master_data.csv, product_master_data.csv, transactional_data/transactional_data.csv.
-- `SUMMARY.txt`, `README-COMPLETE.txt`, `SUBMISSION-GUIDE.txt` (may be present or modified).
+- SUMMARY.txt, README-COMPLETE.txt (may be present or modified).

 Requirements
 ------------
-- OS: Windows (tested here)
+- OS: Windows (tested here) but scripts are cross-platform where possible.
-- Python: 3.8+ (3.12 used during development)
+- Python: 3.8+ (development used 3.12).
-- Packages: `pandas`, `pyodbc`
+- Packages: pandas, pyodbc.
-- SQL Server: SQL Server 2016+ (tested on SQL Server 2019)
+- SQL Server: SQL Server 2016+ (tested on SQL Server 2019).
-- ODBC Driver: Microsoft ODBC Driver 17 for SQL Server (or newer)
+- ODBC Driver: Microsoft ODBC Driver 17 for SQL Server (or newer).

-Quick Setup
+Quick setup
 -----------
 1. Ensure SQL Server is installed and running.
 2. Install Python dependencies: